karenacorn99/depression-and-motor-activity/README.md

-# Understanding depresion with motor activity data collected using sensors
+# Understanding depression with motor activity data collected using sensors